SummaryRead the full fact sheet

 - Donor requirements for medical research may be slightly different from those for Blood Service donors.

-The Australian Red Cross Blood Service (ARCBS) collects around 1.4 million blood donations each year.
+collects around 1.5 million blood donations each year.
 Most of this is used to help people with medical conditions that require blood or blood products regularly.
-For example, 34 per cent of donated red cells are used to help treat people with cancer and blood diseases such as haemophilia.
+For example, 34% of donated red blood cells are used to help treat people with and blood diseases.

-Medical researchers also need donated blood in order to develop new treatments for many medical conditions, such as blood clots, heart attack, stroke and cancer.
+Medical researchers also need donated blood in order to develop and test new treatments for many medical conditions – such as blood clots, , and .

-Healthy adults are able to donate blood and the procedure is safe and relatively painless.
+Healthy adults (18-75 years) who meet donation eligibility criteria can donate blood.
+The procedure is safe and relatively painless.

-- Be healthy and not suffering from a cold, flu or other illness at the time of donation
+- Be healthy and not suffering from a , or other illness at the time of donation.

 - Meet guidelines designed to protect both the donor and the people who will receive the blood.

-You can donate blood to the Australian Red Cross Blood Service at a variety of places, including blood donor centres or mobile units.
-Donating blood only takes around 10 minutes, but you should allow at least an hour for the whole process, which includes a personal interview and recovery time in the refreshment area.
+Donating blood only takes around 10 minutes, but you should allow at least an hour for the whole process (which includes a personal interview, recovery time and free refreshments).

-You can donate whole blood every 12 weeks, but you can donate plasma (the liquid component of blood) every two weeks.
+You can donate whole blood every 12 weeks, but you can donate plasma every 2 weeks.

 Mandatory tests of donated blood